nagabalajitg/SMS-API-Microservice/README.md

 ## Unit Testing and Integration Testing
 1. com.ms.sms.api.tester.TestInvoker -- invoking main(String[]) will do both unit and integration testing.
-All unit and inetrgation test cases are mapped in enum in respective TESTER classes.
+All unit and inetrgation test cases are mapped in enum in respective CASES classes.
 The same unit test cases are used for integration testing.

 # Code Style
 ## Interceptors Class